yuanhong-wang/yuanhong-wang.github.io/index.md

 ## News

+- **[Apr.
+2025]** Our paper about the model enumeration of two-variable logic is accepted by LICS 2025; enumerating models of two-variable logic is now possible in quadratic time complexity!
 - **[Jan.
 2025]** Doctoral thesis won the 2024 Excellent Doctoral Dissertation Award of Beihang University.
 - **[Sep.
 2024]** Join the School of Artificial Intelligence at Jilin University as an Assistant Professor.
 - **[Jul.
 2024]** We provide a unifying framework for WFOMC with axioms by bridging it with graph polynomials.
 Preprint is available.